-So, whereas the US has so far been able to prevent Syrian unification, besides controlling the Syrian oil, its continuing support for Kurds also comes against backdrop of Turkish plans to eliminate the Kurdish Syrian Democratic Forces (SDF), a force the US thinks is helping Washington fight the ISIS.
-In fact, in the wake of the IS-K’s resurgence in Afghanistan post-US withdrawal, many in Washington’s policy making circles and the mainstream media seem to believe that maintaining US troops in Syria has become even more important for preventing the ISIS from re-emerging in Levant.
+So, whereas the US has so far been able to prevent Syrian unification, besides controlling the Syrian oil, its continuing support for Kurds also comes against the backdrop of Turkish plans to eliminate the Kurdish Syrian Democratic Forces (SDF), a force the US thinks is helping Washington fight the ISIS.
+In fact, in the wake of the IS-K’s resurgence in Afghanistan post-US withdrawal, many in Washington’s policy-making circles and the mainstream media seem to believe that maintaining US troops in Syria has become even more important for preventing ISIS from re-emerging in the Levant.

 Therefore, even though some analysts in the US have tended to argue that the Biden administration may be on the verge of withdrawing from Syria, facts on the ground continue to indicate a different scenario.

-The US trained Afghan security forces were unable to withstand the Taliban beyond a few weeks, another debacle of a similar sort in Syria will do an incredible damage to the US ability to project itself as a security guarantor elsewhere, especially in Southeast Asia where it is currently wooing the ASEAN states into joining the US led global bloc against China.
+The US-trained Afghan security forces were unable to withstand the Taliban beyond a few weeks, another debacle of a similar sort in Syria will do incredible damage to the US’s ability to project itself as a security guarantor elsewhere, especially in Southeast Asia where it is currently wooing the ASEAN states into joining the US-led global bloc against China.

 There are, thus, both regionally specific and global dynamics involved in Syria.
 The US, accordingly, is beefing up its military support.
 As some media reports, quoting anonymous US officials, have shown, the US is developing Kurdish air capability as well.
-According to the reports, at least three combat-capable trainer aircraft T-6 Texan have been deployed to Tell Beydar air-base in Hasakah province, Syria.
-According to the source, American instructors begun a crash course in air pilotage with the candidates picked form the SDF ranks long before the airplanes actually arrived at their destination.
+According to the reports, at least three combat-capable trainer aircraft T-6 Texans have been deployed to Tell Beydar air-base in Hasakah province, Syria.
+According to the source, American instructors began a crash course in air pilotage with the candidates picked from the SDF ranks long before the airplanes actually arrived at their destination.